linode/docs/docs/guides/applications/cloud-storage/install-and-configure-owncloud-on-debian-10/index.md

 published: 2021-01-29
 modified_by:
   name: Linode
-title: "How to Install and Configure ownCloud on Debian 10"
+title: "Installing and Configuring ownCloud on Debian 10"
-h1_title: "Installing and Configuring ownCloud on Debian 10"
+title_meta: "How to Install and Configure ownCloud on Debian 10"
-enable_h1: true
 contributor:
   name: Jack Wallen
 tags: ["debian"]